LTSchmiddy/loz-majoras-mask-pc-edition-project64/readme.md

 So, exactly what does "The Legend of Zelda: Majora's Mask - PC Edition" have to offer?

-Each major feature listed below can be enabled or disabled in a special config file.
-More on that later.
+No config file yet.
+Working on that...

 ### a) ADDITIONAL CONTROLS: